Johann Abraham Nüske: Life

-Nüske was born in Arkhangelsk, Russia, where his father Johann Daniel was a merchant.
+Nüske was born in Arkhangelsk, Russian Empire, where his father Johann Daniel was a merchant.
 His parents were probably German-speaking.
 Nothing is known about his musical education.
 Before the age of 20, Nüske had moved to England where his first publication appeared in London around 1815.

 P. J. Bone (1914/54) claimed that Nüske was "a German musician and guitarist who visited England during the early part of the nineteenth century and established himself as a teacher of the guitar".
 An 1825 article in The Harmonicon, however, already mentioned that he was born in Russia, although the place name mentioned here is Saint Petersburg.

 By the mid-1820s, Nüske had discovered for himself that there was a market for music for the guitar.
 Contrary to some other guitar composers in Britain at the time, Nüske wrote for the "Spanish" guitar (today's six-string classical guitar) rather than for the so-called English guitar which was still in use.
 The instrument had become fashionable through visits to London by Fernando Sor, followed by a group of German composers and teachers who settled in England such as Ferdinand Pelzer, Wilhelm Neuland and Leonard Schulz.
 Pelzer was the editor of the world's first guitar journal, The Giulianiad, and Nüske contributed a number of his works to it.
 A guitar method he published with Robert Cocks & Co. in London suggests that he was active as a teacher of the instrument.
 The 1825 article in The Harmonicon also says he was "well-known in private society as an excellent performer on the Spanish Guitar".

 According to Button (1984), Nüske may have been "only an amateur guitarist, and it was his compositions that brought him to the attention of the public".
 Button also writes that "Nuske and Neuland were primarily keyboard players who turned their attention to the guitar when it was at its height in popularity."
 Although there is no evidence of Nüske having appeared publicly as a pianist, his guitar compositions come to an end around 1835.
 Only one collection of opera arias arranged for voice and guitar appeared as late as 1846 in Bonn, Germany.

 However, family-related documents prove that Nüske never left England.
 On 3 February 1849 he married the widow Hannah Fraser in Farnham, Surrey.
 Latest by this time, Nüske had become a "British subject" (but probably much earlier).
 According to the 1851 Census in England, Nüske was by then a "Printed Books and Music Seller" on West Street, Farnham.
 Shortly after, his wife died and he married again, another widow named Elizabeth Andrews, on 5 April 1856.
 While the 1861 Census still registered him in Farnham, he died in October 1865 in Wandsworth, London, where his burial place is at All Saints.